 - Serve as a student liaison to the program director, engaging in one check-in meeting per semester

 The CSP will consider students with demonstrated interest in working towards bridging achievement gaps in education.
 Both Wisconsin residents and non-residents are eligible.
 Scholarships are renewable for Scholars who maintain good academic standing and effectively matriculate through their Learning Analytics program curriculum.

 Using the APPLICATION LINK, students should submit a Statement of Intent of approximately 500 words that:

-- describes their interest in equity issues within learning analytics, and
+- describes their interest in equity issues within learning analytics, including related prior work and/or volunteer experience, and

-Applications will be reviewed and selected by the program’s Faculty Admissions Committee and the CSP will be granted in partnership with staff from UW Admissions and the Office of Student Financial Aid.
+Applications will be reviewed, a selection will be virtually interviewed, and then two will be selected by the program’s Faculty Admissions Committee.
+The CSP will be granted in partnership with staff from UW Admissions and the Office of Student Financial Aid.

-August 2022: 50% of the funds will be awarded in for the fall semester
+August: 50% of the funds will be awarded for the fall semester

 January 2023: The remaining 50% of funds will be awarded for the spring semester